Connect with others who understand.

 Types of Blood Clots With MTHFR Mutations

-Symptoms of DVT to be aware of include:
+Symptoms of DVT include:

 • Leg pain